PhotonicsTUL/PLaSK/doc/xpl/geometry/copies.rst

          :attr required material: Material of the solid block.
          :attr name: Replacing block name for further reference.
 In the :xml:tag:`script` section, the object is available by ``GEO`` table, which is indexed by names of geometry objects.
          :attr role: Replacing block role.
 Important for some solvers.

+      .. xml:tag:: <simplify-gradients/>

+         Simplify all the gradient layers for optical calculations.
+Each such layer is replaced with two uniform layers providing the same transfer matrix.
+Using such simplified gradients for optical computations strongly improves the accuracy and speed of optical computations.

+         :attr required lam: Wavelength for which simplified gradient is determined.
+         :attr linear: Specifies which parameter is linear: refractive index (`nr`) or permittivity (`eps`).
+         :attr temp: Temperature at which the refractive indices are retrieved.
+         :attr dtemp: Temperature step for approximating temperature dependence of the simplified refractive indices.
+         :attr only-role: Only gradients with this role are simplified.
+If empty, all gradients are simplified.